Do you have a swarm on your property?

 home: 319-499-1295

-If you are interested in being on the swarm removal list, please send your contact information to davisjk@southslope.net (Jim Davis) or comment below.
-Thanks.
+If you are interested in being on the swarm removal list, please send your contact information to davisjk@southslope.net (Jim Davis) This list is a club perk and available to club members.

 -------------------------------------------------------------------------------------------------------------------